foxhound87/mobx-react-form/docs/form/form-initialization.md

 ## Initialization Methods
 #### setup(), options(), plugins(), bindings().

-Normally you have to pass the the initialization properties to the constructor, or you can implement one of these methods inside your extended form class which will return an object with all needed properties.
+Normally you have to pass the the fields properties to the constructor, otherwise you can implement one of these methods inside your extended Form Class.

-For example, using the `setup()` method you can initialize the fields properties:
+For example, using the `setup()` method you can define the fields properties:

 ```javascript
 import Form from 'mobx-react-form';